moodleou/moodle-tool_editrolesbycap/readme.txt

 Created by the Open University, UK.

+Normally, when you edit roles in Moodle, you select one role, and can then edit the permissions for all the capabilities for that role.
+This plugin presents an alterative interface.
+You can select one capability, and then edit the permissions for all roles for that capability.

 Install this plugin into the admin/tool folder, in a subfolder called editrolesbycap.
 You can do that using git as